Koenkk/zigbee2mqtt.io/docs/advanced/support-new-devices/01_support_new_devices.md

 In case none of the existing converters fit you can add custom ones, external converter example for this can be found [here](https://github.com/Koenkk/zigbee2mqtt.io/blob/master/docs/externalConvertersExample/freepad_ext.js).

 ### 4. Add device picture to zigbee2mqtt.io documentation
-To make sure a picture is available for this device on the supported devices page and in the frontend:
+To make sure a picture is available for this device on the supported devices page and in the WebUI:

 1. Clone [zigbee2mqtt.io](https://github.com/Koenkk/zigbee2mqtt.io)
 2. Optional: Add a markdown file for your device to `docs/devices`, use the `model` property of your definition as the filename.